chabirani/Hathway-wifi/README.md

-# Hathway-wifi
+# 📡 Hathway-wifi
 A Spring Boot-based WiFi user management system with REST APIs and MySQL integration.

+---

-# Hathway-wifi 🚀
+## Hathway-wifi 🚀
 A Spring Boot-based WiFi user management system with REST APIs and MySQL integration.

+---

 ## 🔧 Tech Stack
 - Java 17
 - Spring Boot
 - RESTful APIs
 - MySQL
 - Maven

+---

 ## 📁 Project Structure
+> *(You can add a folder tree or diagram here if needed)*

+---

 ## 📌 Features
 - Create, retrieve, and manage WiFi users
 - Layered architecture: Controller → Service → Repository
 - Clean API design following REST principles
 - Uses JPA for DB operations with MySQL

+---

 ## ⚙️ How to Run